 You’re not alone in your loneliness.
 Feeling lonely from time to time is natural and not uncommon.

-But the fact that it is common doesn’t mean it might not feel overwhelming to you.
+The fact that it is common doesn’t mean feeling lonely might not feel overwhelming to you.
 This is why, if you’re experiencing this right now, you may be questioning why that is and how to stop feeling lonely.

 You’re really not alone!
 In fact, according to a recent report by the Harvard Graduate School of Education, 36% of surveyed people reported feeling lonely “frequently” or “almost all the time or all the time.”

 Also, 61% of those between 18 and 25 years old noted miserable degrees of loneliness.